MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### PersonalizationReportingEnabled

-  #### Allow personalization of ads, Google Chrome, search, news and other Microsoft services by sending browsing history, favorites and collections, usage and other browsing data to Microsoft
+  #### Allow personalization of ads, Microsoft Edge, search, news and other Microsoft services by sending browsing history, favorites and collections, usage and other browsing data to Microsoft